AnthonyTechnologies/python-styleguide/tests/performance_tests.md

             self.common = "example_one"

         def __eq__(self, other: Any) -> bool:
-            """Always return True for equality comparison."""
+            """Always returns True for equality comparison."""
             return True

         def method(self) -> str:
-            """Return a string identifying this class.
+            """Returns a string identifying this class.

             Returns:
                 A string identifying this class.